Skip to content

 TODAY IN KENTUCKY HISTORY

 Localtonians wish a Happy Anniversary to Governor James Garrard and his childhood sweetheart, Elizabeth Mountjoy, who wed in 1769.
 They had five sons and seven daughters.
 One son and two daughters died before reaching age two.
 All the surviving sons participated in the War of 1812.
 All served in the Kentucky General Assembly.
-A number of his grandsons served in the Civil War, two becoming Union Generals.
-Another grandson, James H. Garrard, was elected to five consecutive terms as state treasurer, serving in 1857 until he died in 1865.
+Several of his grandsons served in the Civil War; two became Union Generals.
+Another grandson, James H. Garrard, served five consecutive terms as state treasurer from 1857 until he died in 1865.

-December 20, 1792, during the Kentucky General Assembly’s 1st session, they passed an act that created the state seal and adopted the state motto.
-More specifically, the legislation stated that the seal was “to be engraved with the following: two friends embracing, with the name of the state over their heads and around about the following motto: United We Stand, Divided We Fall.”
+On December 20, 1792, legislators created the state seal during the 1st Kentucky General Assembly and adopted the state motto.
+Legislators ensured the seal would “be engraved with the following: two friends embracing, with the name of the state over their heads and around about the following motto: United We Stand, Divided We Fall.

 Seal of the Commonwealth

 December 20, 1792, Kentucky created Green County from Lincoln County and Nelson County and named in honor of Nathanael Greene, Revolutionary War General.
 Greensburg is the county seat.
-Other localities include: Black Gnat, Exie, Pierce and Summersville.
-Green County today covers 289 square miles and was the 16th county created.
+Other localities include Black Gnat, Exie, Pierce, and Summersville.
+Green County, the 16th county created, covers 289 square miles.

 By David Benbennick